From Delightful Goofy Scenes to Rib-tickling One-Liners – 6 Cult Comedies of Hindi Cinema

 “Comedy is the art of making people laugh without making them puke,” said Steve Martin, the successful American comedian, actor, and playwright.
-Bollywood comedians from Mehmood to Shakti Kapoor to Johnny Lever, have spent all their lives to solve the mystery of what makes people “die, laughing”.
+Bollywood comedians from Mehmood to Shakti Kapoor to Johnny Lever, have spent all their lives in solving the mystery of what makes people “die, laughing”.
 Hindi cinema, over the decades, has produced some timeless comedies, which have transcended time and trends with indefinable quality.
-There have been iconic political satires like Jaane Bhi Do Yaaro, buddy movies like Andaaz Apna Apna, and slapsticks Chalti Ka Naam Gaadi.
+There have been iconic political satires like Jaane Bhi Do Yaaro, buddy movies like Andaz Apna Apna, and slapsticks like Chalti Ka Naam Gaadi.

 So, for those of you, who almost gave up on Bollywood comedies after watching Kya Kool Hai Hum, Tees Maar Khan, and Mastizaade, here’s why you should humor your way to these classics, for a healthy dose of laughter.

 Even 60 years of its release, this tale of three brothers stands brilliantly as one of the best entertainers the Hindi film industry has ever seen.
 Brothers Brijmohan, Jagmohan, and Manmohan- the Kumar brothers Ashok, Anup, and Kishore, respectively, run a garage.
 Owning to Brijmohan’s troubled past, the garage follows a strict ‘No Woman’ policy.
 Problems arise when the youngest brother falls in love.
 Starring Kishore Kumar and Madhubala as the lead pair, this Satyen Bose movie is a delightful proof that a black and white comedy is still remembered for its ridiculous yet amazing comic scenes, and the songs, which are still hummed by thousands.

 Chupke Chupke (1975)